opxz7148/java-movierental/README.md

 There are two branches in this repository:

 * `java` contains Java source code, updated to use current Java features
-* `python` contains Python source, created by manually translating the Java code
+* `python` contains Python source, translated from the Java code

 The Java code has been updated to use features such as a List with type parameter instead of Vector and type casts, and the for-each loop.